Student Financial Aid: Scholarships, Bursaries and Awards

 Memorial offers three types of student financial aid: scholarships, bursaries and awards.

-Memorial University offers its students nearly more than 1300 scholarships, bursaries and awards from entrance to undergraduate and graduate.
+Memorial University offers its students more than 1,300 scholarships, bursaries and awards from entrance to undergraduate and graduate.
 Your support in this area can make a difference for a Memorial student.

 Scholarships, bursaries and awards are available to students studying in diploma, undergraduate or graduate programs at any of Memorial's campuses.
 Scholarships, bursaries, and awards must be taken during the scholarship year for which they are awarded and students must be registered full time or in a recognized work term in order to receive their scholarship, bursary or award unless stated otherwise in the terms of reference.
 The scholarship year runs from May 1 - April 30.